Jy

 Sardinia has a pleasant 6 month summer, hot and dry from May to October but often with a breeze due to its location in the centre of the Mediterranean.
 The winter months are mild with a good amount of sunshine, particularly in March and April when all the flowers are out and it can be hot during the daytime and cooler in the evenings.

-• What is the sea temperature like?
+• What is the sea temperature like in Sardinia?

 • Do you use coaches for airport transfers, and do you stop at other hotels on the way?